Locorock/Malum-Mod/README.md

 ## Overview

-Malum is a personal hobby project of mine which focuses on soul magic, and it's derivatives.
+Mlem is a personal hobby project of mine which focuses on soul magic, and it's derivatives.
 This starts with spirit magics, a study of arcana derived from a complex resource found in the core of every soul
 ## Contributing